-- Perceptions of quality advantages with OE-branded parts and warranty considerations (as discussed in chapter 3). - A lack of transparency in, or inability to comprehend, parts pricing compared to new car pricing.
-Consumers can readily compare the prices of new cars prior to purchase, but not the price of parts and servicing due to a combination of unavailability, complexity and uncertainty about which parts will be required when.
-The ACCC Consumer Survey indicated that fewer than 1 in 5 consumers consider the cost of parts when buying a new car compared with 3 in 4 that consider the price of the new car. - In cases of car repair, spare parts are purchased by insurers on behalf of consumers, and consumers only indirectly pay for higher prices through higher insurance premiums.
+- Perceptions of quality advantages with OE-branded parts and warranty considerations (as discussed in Chapter 3). - A lack of transparency in, or inability to comprehend, parts pricing compared to new car pricing.
+Consumers can readily compare the prices of new cars prior to purchase, but not the price of parts and servicing due to a combination of unavailability, and uncertainty about which parts will be required when.
+The ACCC Consumer Survey indicated that less than one in five consumers consider the cost of parts when buying a new car compared with three in four that consider the price of the new car. - In cases of car repair, spare parts are purchased by insurers on behalf of consumers, and consumers only indirectly pay for higher prices through higher insurance premiums.
 This means that to the extent consumers exercise choice of over the use of parts, they have little incentive to choose cheaper parts of equivalent quality.

-The purchase price of a vehicle (new and used) was the most considered factor in the purchase of a motor vehicle in a 2012 Australian Bureau of Statistics survey.
+491 The purchase price of a vehicle (new and used) was the most considered factor in the purchase of a motor vehicle in a 2012 Australian Bureau of Statistics survey.
 See Figure 1 in the ACCC's Issues Paper, October 2016, p.
 16.

-&lt;sup>391 The ACCC Consumer Survey found that 91 per cent of respondents found acquiring price information to be 'very easy' or 'easy' (ACCC Consumer Survey, p.
+492 The ACCC Consumer Survey found that 91 per cent of respondents found acquiring price information to be 'very easy' or 'easy' (ACCC Consumer Survey, p.
 12).

-The ACCC Consumer Survey found that spare parts costs were reported as the most difficult type of information to acquire (ACCC Consumer Survey, p.
-12).
+493 Responses to the ACCC Consumer Survey identified parts costs as the most difficult type of information to find (p.12).